zohebwaghu/Airbnb-Prototype-Docker-Kubernetes-Kafka-AWS-Redux/README.md

 docker-compose down
 ```

-To remove all data including database:
+To remove all data, including the database:

 ```bash
 docker-compose down -v